 - Structural engineers charge around £90 per hour

 - Architects may charge £52 to £90 per hour

-I think it's reasonable to compare the overall job of building a medium to large website with what a structural engineer or architect does, as the analytical and project management skills required (if not the specific technical knowledge) are of a broadly similar level.
-Admittedly if a website is poorly constructed it's not as dangerous as a poorly constructed building, but it may cause a huge amount of financial and reputational damage to the company or organisation whose website it is.
+It's reasonable to compare the overall job of building a medium to large website with what a structural engineer or architect does, as the analytical and project management skills required (if not the specific technical knowledge) are of a broadly similar level.
+Admittedly if a website is poorly constructed it's not as dangerous as a poorly constructed building, but it may cause a huge amount of financial and reputational damage to the company or organisation.